cyclic-software/docs/docs/concepts/env_vars.md

 :::caution  Support for variables in first deployment Support for setting environment variables before a first deployment is coming soon.

 Currently, as a workaround - consider modifying your build step to pass.
 This will allow you to use the app dashboard to add variables.
 Once added, revert your build scripts to their original state.
-Variables be available for all subsequent builds.
+Variables will be available for all subsequent builds.

 :::